Susan Kincannon, Ed.D.

 Waco ISD Superintendent

 Kincannon grew up in the Central Texas area, graduating from Copperas Cove High School.
-She and her husband, Keith, have one daughter, Kale, who is a sophomore in the University Scholars program at Baylor University.
+She and her husband, Keith, have one daughter, Kale, who is a junior in the University Scholars program at Baylor University.